andriibezkorovainyi/mev/packages/contracts-foundry/lib/forge-std/README.md

     }

     function testHoax() public {
-        // we callContractMethod `hoax`, which gives the target address
+        // we call `hoax`, which gives the target address
         // eth and then calls `prank`
         hoax(address(1337));
         test.bar{value: 100}(address(1337));